 Licensed Lay Ministry Training

-Begin your licensed lay ministry training in earnest through engaging and spiritually stimulating study.
+Begin your licensed lay ministry training with engaging and spiritually stimulating study.

 Key info